sosuisen/gitddb-site/docs/guide/about.md

 Use GitDocumentDB to ...

-:green_book: Store JSON documents into Git repository.
+:nut_and_bolt: Develop offline-first applications using Git.

-:art: Manage Git repository by document database API.
+:green_book: Manage JSON documents in Git repository by CRUD and collection APIs.

-:rocket: Synchronize, diff and patch automatically with a remote repository.
+:rocket: Synchronize automatically with a remote repository.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(No need to resolve conflicts manually.)
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*(No need to resolve conflicts manually!)*

-:arrows_counterclockwise: CI/CD through GitHub.
+:arrows_counterclockwise: Integrate CI/CD pipelines through GitHub.

-:dromedary_camel: Travel revisions.
+:dromedary_camel: Get revision history of a document.

+## Pros and cons
+GitDocumentDB is compatible with Git that brings us distributed multi-primary databases and efficient CI/CD.
+It automates Git synchronization workflows by resolving revision conflicts, transactional and consistency conflicts.
+Typical synchronization patterns and diff-and-patch strategies solve them.
+Accessible CRUD and collection APIs for working with JSON reduce tasks.

-The throughput in GitDocumentDB is about the same as Git.
-It's not fast like typical databases.
+The throughput of GitDocumentDB is about the same as Git.
+It is not as fast as typical databases.
+However, it is beneficial for those who are developing offline-first applications using Git.

-However, GitDocumentDB is compatible with Git that enables distributed multi-primary databases with revision history.
-Besides, it has a fully automated diff, patch, and sync with remote Git repository, automated combining of inconsistent repositories, and accessible CRUD and collection APIs for operating JSON.

-So, GitDocumentDB is helpful for people who develop Git-powered offline-first apps.

 # Next steps